- Compare over 20 motorhome and campervan hire brands in Melbourne and Adelaide

 Because of the popularity of campers on this road, you’ll do best to reserve your vehicle with a campervan hire company several months ahead of time – especially during school breaks and summer holidays.
 And if you’re after a cheap rental, or simply would like to save a bit, don’t forget to compare – you can use a motorhome comparison site such as Camper Champ to check availability and prices of campervan rentals.

 Overnight parking is only allowed at caravan parks which are plentiful along the route but may be booked up early at peak times.
-Groups such as Big4 and Top Tourist Parks offer affording camping with amenities such as showers, camper’s kitchens, picnic tables and BBQ, power hookups, and a waste dump point.
+Groups such as Big4 and Top Tourist Parks offer affordable camping with amenities such as showers, camper’s kitchens, picnic tables and BBQ, power hookups, and a waste dump point.

 Great Ocean Road Itinerary – 11 Stops Along the Way